 (1) The all-pervading category (khyab-pa’i spyi, Skt. sarvasarvagata).
 This refers to the category objective existence (yod-pa-nyid).
-Out of the seven types of entities, it pertains only to substances, properties, and activities.
-It does not apply to categories, particularities, inherent invariable relationships, or negation phenomena.
+Out of the seven types of entities, it pertains only to the basic things, qualities and activities.
+It does not apply to categories, particularities, inherent invariable relationships, or types of non-existence.
 This twofold division of the seven types of entities is similar to the Buddhist Sautrantika division of objective entities (rang-mtshan) and metaphysical entities (spyi-mtshan).
 In both Nyaya-Vaishashika and Sautrantika, both groups of phenomena have truly established existence, though only the first group is objectively “real.”

 (2) Specific categories (nyi-tshe-ba’i spyi, Skt. vyaktisarvagata).
 These apply only to some items, such as the category of “table” applying only to all tables.

 Particularities or individualities are what are apprehended by a conceptual cognition when cognizing two distinct or individual objects that would otherwise be alike, either in terms of the all-pervading category of being objectively existent (such as with a vase and a pillar) or in terms of a specific category, for instance, of being a table (such as with two tables).